Schwinn Bicycle Company: BMX bicycles

 Schwinn also largely failed to capitalize on a new trend in Southern California: BMX racing.
 After first claiming it to be a dangerous sport, management changed their tune — too late — when they introduced the Scrambler in 1975, which evolved into a BMX design in the late 1970s, but it was heavier than designs from other manufacturers.
 The Sting-Ray based Scrambler spawned the light weight, fully competition capable, chrome-molybdenum-tubed Competition Scrambler in late 1976, Scrambler 36/36, the Mag Scrambler in 1977, and The Sting in 1979, with full Reynolds, double butted chrome-molybdenum frame that was made in the same assembly area as the Paramount road racing frames.

-Schwinn followed the Scrambler line with the Predator in 1982, their next step into the competitive modern BMX market.
+Schwinn followed the Scrambler line with the Predator in 1982, their next step into the modern BMX market.
 The Predator took just eight percent of the BMX market.
-Schwinn had a very successful BMX factory supported racing team (beginning in 1976) made up of some of the best riders of the day.
+Schwinn had a successful BMX factory supported racing team (beginning in 1976) made up of some of the best riders of the day.
 They were even used for an episode of the TV show CHiPs.